The World's GREENEST Buildings - are in Europe

 Examples of cutting-edge green buildings throughout Europe

 In 2015, France made it a legal requirement for all new buildings in commercial zones to cover part of their rooftops in plants or solar panels for a cool roof effect.
 Cool roofs and green roofs lower surface temperatures on roofs in bright sunlight compared to a conventional roof.
 This helps reduce the amount of energy it takes for these buildings to be heated in the winter, or cooled in the summer.
-Some green roofs also prevent rainwater runoff, and are designed for water reclamation efforts.
-For more detail on the benefits of green roofs and other modern, water and energy efficient building measures, please see: green building.
+Some green roofs also prevent rainwater runoff and are designed for water reclamation efforts.
+Solar panels on rooftops help buildings generate some or potentially all of the energy the building uses.
+For more detail on the benefits of green roofs and other modern, water, and energy efficient building measures, please see: green building.

 Some of the most impressive green buildings in the world are to be found in Germany and Sweden.
 The city of Freiburg, Germany boasts several of them, including the Solarsiedlung (Solar Settlement) and the Sonnenschiff (Sun Ship), which is a small, vibrant community powered entirely by solar energy in the city district of Vauban.
-Some of the homes in this part of Europe, and in nearby countries, are net zero carbon, ultra energy efficient homes that require very little energy to maintain heating, called 'passivhaus' (passive homes).
-The Sun Ship even features plus energy homes/ buildings, which generate more renewable energy on-site than what the building energy demands are, and is then able to sell the excess energy back to the municipal utility.
+Some of the homes in this part of Europe, and in nearby countries, are net zero carbon, ultra energy efficient homes that require very little energy to maintain heating - called 'passivhaus' (passive homes).
+The Sun Ship even features plus energy homes/ buildings, which generate more renewable energy on-site than the building energy demands.
+Property owners are then able to sell the excess energy back to the municipal utility.